Apfelfrisch/Edifact/README.md

 ![Unit Test](https://github.com/Apfelfrisch/Edifact/actions/workflows/phpunit.yml/badge.svg)
 ![Static Analysis](https://github.com/Apfelfrisch/Edifact/actions/workflows/psalm.yml/badge.svg)

-A PHP library, wich provides a Framework to parse, build, serialize and validate UN/EDIFACT messages.
+A PHP library, wich provides a Framework to parse, build and serialize UN/EDIFACT messages.

 ## Highlights
 * Parse and Write Files in a memory efficient and scalable way
-* Parse each Segment to its specific Object, this way we can define getter, setter and validation it
+* Parse each Segment to its specific Object, this way we can define getter, setter and have Intelligent code completion

 ## Usage